rickroll747/Lappy/README.md

 LAPPY.B COMING SOON IN C++ WITH BETTER FEATURES!!!
 LAPPY.C COMING SOON IN BATCH CONVERTED TO EXE WITH WAYYYY BETTER FEATURES!!!!

 # Disclaimer
-This worm is provided for educational purposes only.
-Misuse of this worm could lead to legal consequences and may harm others.
-The author is not responsible for any misuse or damage caused by this worm.
+The author/Me is not responsible for any misuse or damage caused by this worm.

 # Hacked By Chinese!